When you get divorced, many times, it means moving out of the marital home and setting up a new home somewhere else.

-Here are a few clues to help you along on your quest, as you keep using your keys to open up all the rooms in your own personal house of healing and recovery after your divorce.
+Here are a few clues to help you along on your divorce recovery or divorce healing process, as you keep using your keys to open up all the rooms in your own personal house of healing and recovery after your divorce.

 1. Take time to process and grieve